Spirtix/sodoff/README.md

 - GetAllRewardTypeMultiplier (returns a static XML)
 - GetBuddyList (returns an emtpy array)
 - GetRankAttributeData (returns a static XML)
+- GetAllRewardTypeMultiplier (returns a static XML)
 - GetUserMessageQueue (returns an emtpy array)
 - SendMessage (doesn't do anything and returns false)
 - SaveMessage (doesn't do anything and returns false)
-- GetMMOServerInfoWithZone (returns an empty array)
 - GetActiveChallenges (returns an empty array)
 - GetAnnouncementsByUser (returns no announcements, but that might be sufficient)
 - GetAverageRatingForRoom (return max rating)
 - GetUserActivityByUserID (returns an empty array)
 - GetUserGameCurrency (return 65536 gems and 65536 coins)
+- GetGameData (empty response)
+- GetProfileTagAll (returns an empty array - used by Magic & Mythies)